sudosoph/docs/content/topic-guides/dynamic-caching.md

 ---

 Caching is so effective at boosting website performance because delivering web content involves extreme repetition.
 Web servers receive requests for identical static assets and HTML documents thousands (or hundreds of thousands) of times per day.
-Caching allows the web server delegate this repetition to the caching proxy and only respond to a small fraction of these requests.
+Caching allows the web server delegate this repetition to the caching layer and only respond to a small fraction of these requests.
 Eliminating this repetition makes your web server significantly more efficient and can drastically reduce server costs.

 This simple formula becomes more complicated, however, when a website introduces authenticated content.
 These assets are no longer identical — they have important personal information unique to the user making the request.
 When authentication is involved, caching becomes dangerous.
 The last thing you want is session leakage: a situation in which one user's personal information is cached and served to another user.
 Below are two techniques that have been developed to maximize caching while avoiding the potential downfalls of dealing with authenticated content.

-## 1) Intelligent Session Establishment (ISE)
+## Intelligent Session Establishment (ISE)

 Because of the significant risks around caching authenticated content, Varnish cache does not cache backend responses with any set-cookie headers by default.
 It also does not look up responses in cache for any requests with cookies on them.
 The thinking here is that if a backend is responding with a set-cookie header, the response is likely to have some authenticated, user-specific content, or if a client has a cookie, then they're asking for the same.
 This makes sense in theory, but the problem is that many modern web development frameworks set cookies on non-authenticated responses, greatly reducing Varnish's caching rate out of the box.
 To Varnish Cache, a much higher percentage of modern web traffic looks uncacheable than actually is.